faroukx/chatgpt/chatgpt-prompts.md

 # ChatGPT Prompts
 Hey there!
 Welcome to the ChatGPT Prompts by [@faroukx](https://github.com/faroukx), where we've curated a selection of awesome prompt templates for SEO, SaaS, and more.

-Our team of experts has put together a bunch of engaging, thought-provoking prompts that are tailored to different industries and fields.
-Whether you're just starting out or you're a seasoned writer or marketer, our prompts will help you boost your creativity and come up with innovative ideas for your projects.
+I have put together a bunch of engaging, thought-provoking prompts that are tailored to different industries and fields.
+Whether you're just starting out or you're a seasoned writer or marketer, my prompts will help you boost your creativity and come up with innovative ideas for your projects.

 ## Table of Contents